-Nevertheless, approaching our lodge, as I sat in the prow of the boat, I indicated to Moses to take the channel on the far obscured side of the island, away from the lodge, and continue on upstream.
-It was best that Precious should stay out of sight until we were sure it was safe.
+Thus approaching our lodge, as I sat in the prow of the boat, I indicated to Moses to take the channel on the far obscured side of the island, away from the lodge, and continue on upstream.
+It was best that the women should stay out of sight until we were sure it was safe.
 We would head up to Alan’s hunting camp.

-I detected the disappointment in Moses’ eyes when I told him the plan.
-However it didn’t last long.
-His glumness was pushed aside by a wide smile spreading across his face like the ripples on a pool, as I tossed in a clarification.
-He should leave both Precious and myself there.
-After which he should return to our lodge to check out the lay of the land, specially if Mustafa gave any sign of knowing what had transpired.
+Moses’ couldn’t hide his glumness when I told him the plan.
+However it didn’t last long., it was pushed aside by a wide smile spreading across his face like the ripples on a pool, as I tossed in a clarification.
+He should leave us there, then return to our lodge to check out the lay of the land,. he should try to find out if Mustafa had any hint of knowing what had transpired.

-As Moses coaxed the boat into the little cove with its concrete jetty, the young dock hand was there to greet us.
+As Moses coaxed the boat into the little cove with its concrete jetty, a different young dock hand was there to greet us.
 In the morning stillness he had been alerted by the sound of our engine coming up river.

 “Mabuka Mwane.”
-I greeted him as Precious and I clambered out.
+I greeted him as we clambered out.